 VS Fast Decks

 Ramp is your best friend no matter what the matchup, so Wild Growth should be kept every time.
+Same goes for Nourish and Twig of the World Tree – while those two are more effective in slow matchups, you still want to keep them vs Aggro.
 Lesser Jasper Spellstone is another really good card to have early if you can upgrade it.
 A single upgrade clears most early threats like Vicious Fledgling and Hench-Clan Thug.
-Swipe is good to keep (especially against Odd Paladin) even if the 1-damage aoe won’t matter much in the matchup, as the 4-damage portion of the spell also clears most early threats like those listed above.
+Swipe is good to keep against some decks – mainly Odd Paladin, but also Odd Rogue.
+Having a way to deal with their snowbally 3-drops is important.

-Spreading Plague is a strong keep against aggro as the wall of Taunts it provides can buy a lot of time.
+Spreading Plague is a strong keep against board flood Aggro decks, as the wall of Taunts it provides can buy a lot of time.
 Malfurion the Pestilent can be good to keep if you have some ramp, but keeping a 7-mana card can be detrimental if you don’t have anything to do before your seventh turn.
-Giggling Inventor is also good to have against aggro, but if you’re encountering Blood Knight a lot it might not be worth keeping.

 VS Slow Decks